TUDelft-MUDE/book/book/programming/week_1_4.md

 ```
 % END-CREDIT

-This week you'll learn how to do version control with Git
+Git provides a very neat way to do version control for text-based files.